 - 403(b) Plan, with clinic contributions for eligible employees

 For Career Advancement

 - Generous paid time off, including vacation, sick and personal leave

 - Employee Assistance Program (EAP)- Free and confidential counseling

 - Employee discounts at local spa and on Verizon Wireless services

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 Demonstrates knowledge of internal and external levels of care, referral processes and resources.
-Makes clinically appropriate referrals for consultation with specialists, subspecialist, and allied health professionals as indicated.
+Makes clinically appropriate referrals for indentified service needs in a timely manner.

 Meets direct service productivity goals as defined by program.
 Demonstrates knowledge of program/department/agency goals and target outcomes, and adheres to practice standards and to data collection and reporting protocols.
-Attends and is prepared for scheduled meetings with administrative supervisor.

 Provides service in the office and/or community settings outside of the office (e.g., homes, schools, hospitals, institutions, other community locations) as defined by the program.